inner-outer-space/de-zoomcamp-2024/4-analytics-engineering/readme.md

 1. In Git:
    - Create a new git repository to store the dbt project
+   - Do not add a .gitignore or a readme.
+Those files will be added by dbt.
 2. In BigQuery:
    - Make the data available in tables
    - Create a dev/sandbox schema that will house the dbt models that you build